Frequently Asked Questions

 What’s a poetry slam?

-Poetry slam is the competitive art of performance poetry, invented in the 1980s by a Chicago construction worker named Marc Smith.
-Poets perform their own original work and are judged Olympic-style by members of the audience.
+Poetry slam is the competitive art of performance poetry, invented in the 1980s in Chicago.
+Poets perform their own original work and are judged on a scale of zero to ten by five random members of the audience.
+It is silly and ridiculous and we love it.

 How can I see a slam?

-The Boston Poetry Slam presents an open poetry slam most Wednesday nights, and theme, team, and championship slams on many others.
+The Boston Poetry Slam presents a monthly poetry slam on Wednesday nights.
 Check the upcoming schedule to see when our next slam occurs.

-What’s the difference between an open mic and an open slam?
+What’s the difference between the open mic and the poetry slam?

-How do I get to be a judge for the slam?
+How do I get to be a judge for a slam?

 Volunteer your services to the host!
 You may judge as long as you don’t personally know any of the poets in the slam and plan to stay to watch the whole thing.